hughy603/anaconda-to-miniconda/GITHUB_ACTIONS_LOCAL.md

    - act runs everything in Linux containers, even when simulating Windows or macOS
    - Platform-specific commands may not work as expected

+1. **Path handling issues on Windows**

+   - If you encounter path-related errors, ensure you're using the latest version of the script
+   - The script automatically converts Windows backslashes to forward slashes
+   - You can use either format in your command parameters (e.g., `.github\workflows\ci.yml` or `.github/workflows/ci.yml`)

 1. **Tests pass locally but fail in CI**